 It’s not that Draymond Green keeps hitting people — it’s where.
 For the second straight series Green has hit an opponent in the groin area — a blow that’s been considered a cheap shot since at least the first half-honorable fight between cavemen.
 The flailing that many NBA players routinely practice now to draw a foul on offense was offered as a reason for Green’s contact with OKC Thunder center Steven Adams‘ private parts.
 On the replay, that excuse seems dubious but still plausible.

 Now with Green out of Game 5 of the NBA Finals for delivering a shot to LeBron James‘s groin area, those two plays are starting to define Green as something other than a great basketball player.
-It’s not the narrative Green or anybody else on Golden State -- or the NBA, for that matter -- wants.
-But it’s there, standing side-by-side with the inspirational story of Green’s rise from second round pick to elite NBA forward -- and one of the best all-around players in the league.
+It’s not the narrative Green or anybody else on Golden State — or the NBA, for that matter — wants.
+But it’s there, standing side-by-side with the inspirational story of Green’s rise from second round pick to elite NBA forward — and one of the best all-around players in the league.
 “It’s unfortunate that two situations have made people judge his character and intent,” says teammate Steph Curry.
-“It sucks that he’s not going to be out on the floor with us.”The BEST SALES on Amazon NOW ]
+“It sucks that he’s not going to be out on the floor with us.”Up to 70% off on Hottest Amazon Deals]